caratheodory/pokemanageR/README.md

-# pokemanageR
+# PokemanageR
-RMarkdown script to display IVs, compute max and evolved CP, compute cost to evolve, offense/defense rank (according to Professor Kukui) and much more.
+RMarkdown script to manage Pokemons, make optimal decisions and analyse data in R.

 **Requires a working MITM, use at your own risk (please refrain from asking questions how to set up MITM).**

-Creates a dataframe with all information you need to be the very best.
+Creates a table (dataframe) with all information you need to be the very best (IVs, max and evolved CP, cost to evolve, offense/defense rank according to Professor Kukui and many more).

 Actively looking for feedback and contributors!

 ![](assets/example.png)